aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/comments/add-a-comment-to-a-cell-in-a-worksheet/_index.md

 | folder         | string | query    | The folder where the workbook is stored.               |
 | storageName    | string | query    | The name of the storage service.                       |

+All production calls **must** use HTTPS to protect the bearer token and ensure secure transmission.

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/PutWorksheetComment) defines a publicly accessible programming interface, allowing you to perform REST interactions directly from a web browser.

-You can use the cURL command‑line tool to access Aspose.Cells web services easily.
+You can use the cURL command-line tool to access Aspose.Cells web services easily.
 The following example shows how to call the Cloud API with cURL.

 {{< tabs tabTotal="2" tabID="11" tabName11="Request" tabName12="Response" >}}